 Since I installed all the optional Niri components during the CachyOS install, like waybar, etc. I had to remove them.
 Dank had a few issues because of that.
 Mostly the problems arise with the Cachy Niri settings centered around theming and some minor configurations.
 After removing those I had a fairly clean Niri environment.

 I did have an issue with some windows not honoring dark mode, mostly the CachyOS tools apps and Software Center.
 The fix for some of those programs was to install darkman and use it to set dark mode, nothing else worked.
 Yeah, a hack.
 The rest of the theming and configuration I completed within the Dank settings panel and worked flawlessly.
 I think a clean install of Niri without installing all the optional software and configs offered by CachyOS would get rid of this issue.
+I am still having the WiFi icon issue, but no big deal there.

 Note: Not only can you select a desktop to install, you can also choose various elements for the WM from the CachyOS installer.
 I just happened to select everything when I installed Niri.